19 Things That Horse Owners Relate To

 - Horses that escape, with said electric fencing being snapped (poles) and trodden into the mud (fencing) – each time reminding you of the need to buy a new battery

-- Overflowing muck heaps and the individual that likes to dump at the bottom, every time!
+- Overflowing muck heaps and the individuals that like to dump and leave it all at the bottom

-- On the topic of mud, owners getting stuck in the mud whilst holding the gate with 5+ large horses cantering towards them is a particular favourite for nosey onlookers and outdoor enthusiasts
+- Getting stuck in the mud whilst holding the gate with 5+ large horses cantering towards you

 - Tacking up, climbing on board and entering the arena, only to realise the horse is lame

-- On bringing a non ‘horsey’ friend to the yard, it’s a complete mess and the horse acts like a twit the entire time
+- On bringing a non ‘horsey’ friend to the yard the horse acts like a twit the entire time

 - The snapped shavings falk is telling of a heavy winter